JValtteri/gtycoon/README.md

 ### Planned features:

+ - Storymode/Tutorial to help teach the game concepts, but also, above all: ENTERTAIN!
  - Multiplayer with multiple human and AI players
  - Saving/loading games
  - Random variation in default market and costs